20kdc/datum/doc/src/spec/app_notes.md

 In practice, I expect this to allow quick and immediate use of Datum for configuration files.

+**This is still in flux until the implementation stabilizes.**

+In particular, it'd be nice if newtypes always acted as they do in `RootDeserializer` (saving redundant `()`), but the implementation needs to be worked out before this can be written down here.

 ### Deserialization

-#### Root Deserializers
+#### Deserializers

-There are three root deserializers.
-One is the 'standard' deserializer, and the other two affect the mapping significantly.
+There are two deserializers.

+* `PlainDeserializer`: Standard deserializer.
+* `RootDeserializer`: Intended for 'the whole document' values.
+Removes `()` from a lot of elements.

-* The 'plain' format is an as-is 1:1 Serde deserializer, where repeated calls deserialize further values in the file.
+The 'plain' format is an as-is 1:1 Serde deserializer, where repeated calls deserialize further values in the file.
 EOF detection requires calling a custom function to read ahead to determine if EOF has been reached.

-* The 'seq' format implements `deserialize_any` via `visitor.visit_seq`, forwards all other methods to that, and has a `SeqAccess` which continues returning values until EOF is detected (which is considered the end of the sequence).
-It is intended for the List document format.
-* The 'map' format implements `deserialize_any` via `visitor.visit_map`, forwards all other methods to that, and has a `MapAccess` which is implemented more or less the same as the 'seq' format.
-It is intended for the Map document format.
+The root format will be described later.

 #### 'Any'